 The most direct approach to the area is over Asterisk Pass and then veering right.
 Keep going along the trail next to the cliff.
 When you reach a 90 degree classic-looking arete (Split Image), you are in the center of the area .
 Alternative routes to the area are either over Misery Ridge and then go upriver (left) or go around the Southern Tip (downriver) and head up to Asterisk Pass and then to the Snake Rock area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Snake Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (n) Snake Rock:

 Reptile 5.8 5b 16 VI- 15 HVS 4c Trad, TR